 Jeremiah was called, early in life, to serve during King Josiah of Judah's 13th reigning year in 627 B.C.
 At the time of his calling he was young (possibly 20 years old) and initially protested to God that his youth prohibited him from doing his will.
 He was not allowed to have a wife or children (Jeremiah 1:1 - 2, 4 - 6, 16:2).

-The life of Jeremiah was one of, if not the most, difficult and trial filled existences of any of the Old Testament prophets.
-Because of what he saw, preached and suffered, Jeremiah is often referred to as "the weeping prophet."
+The prophet's life was one of, if not the most, difficult and trial filled existences of any of the Old Testament prophets.
+Because of what he saw, preached and suffered, he is often referred to as "the weeping prophet."

 At the start of his prophetic ministry, he was told directly by God that others would reject him and his message.
 After preaching for several years, his own family and those who lived in his hometown turned against him.
 They despised him and his message so much that they plotted to kill him (Jeremiah 1:8, 11:21 - 23, 12:6).

 Pashur, a chief governor and priest in Jerusalem's temple, had the prophet whipped then put in stocks (Jer.
 20:1 - 3).
 During the reign of Jehoiakim, after he gave a temple message calling for the people to repent, a mob of priests and prophets tried to have Jeremiah executed (26:1 - 9).
 King Jehoiakim himself would later threaten his life and that of his scribe Baruch (36:26).
 A false prophet named Hananiah publically ridiculed his warnings and accused him of lying (Jer.
 28).

 Some of Zedekiah's princes, after he became Babylon's puppet king over Judah, had the prophet arrested, accused of treason, beaten and thrown in prison (37:1 - 15).
 Others who also rejected his message then had him moved from the palace prison into a deep but empty well where he sunk into its mire (38:1 - 6).